emmanuelchukwuemka/hapztext-v2/docs/API_GUIDE.md

 -   **🔐 Authentication:** Required (Bearer Token in Header: Authorization: Bearer <auth_token>)
 -   **🔗 Query Parameters:**
     - `query`: string - The start of or complete username (prefixed with @).
+    - `offset`: integer - Number of pages to be returned by the search (1-50)
     - `limit`: integer - Number of friends to be returned by search (1-100).
 -   **📤 Request Body:** None
 -   **✅ Success Response (Status: 200 OK):**